webmsgr/feathergame/README.md

 ```
 pip install -r requirements.txt
 ```
+### Anything but windows
-Then run run.sh if you are on anything but windows.
+Simply run run.sh or build.sh if you dont want the game to autostart
+### Windows
-If you are on windows, build the game using
+Build the game using
 ```
 py -3 build.py build_ext --inplace
 ```